Calallen, Corpus Christi, Texas: Education

-Calallen is known for having one of the most successful high school football programs in the South Texas region, making numerous deep playoff runs and making the state championship game in 2005 and 2016.
-The football program is led by head coach Phil Danaher, who has the most wins of any high school coach in Texas with 427 wins (as of 2016).
+Calallen is served by the Calallen Independent School District, which remains one of the most visible institutions preserving the community's identity after its annexation into Corpus Christi.
+The district has long been recognized for its strong academic and extracurricular programs, including athletics.
+Calallen High School's football team is especially well known in South Texas, having made multiple deep playoff runs and reaching the state championship game in 2005 and 2016.
+For many years, the football program was led by head coach Phil Danaher, who has the most wins of any high school coach in Texas with 427 wins (as of 2016).